-The OHSU School of Dentistry encourages and supports research concerning dental disease, clinical techniques, oral biology, and basic biomedical research.
-More than twenty principal investigators and numerous technical staff pursue a wide variety of projects, ranging in scope from the basic mechanisms of diseases to evidence-based dental treatment.
-Research projects are funded by Federal grants (NIH, NSF, NASA) as well as a variety of corporate sponsors.
-All basic science and clinical research faculty have their primary appointments, teaching commitments, and laboratories at OHSU in the School of Dentistry.
-For further information and opportunities for research, contact the principal investigators or the Office of Research Affairs at the School of Dentistry.
+The OHSU School of Dentistry is a hub for research into dental disease, clinical practices, oral biology, and basic biomedical research.
+With over 20 principal investigators and a large technical team, we conduct a wide range of research projects, from the causes of diseases to evidence-based dental treatments.
+Our research is funded by Federal grants (NIH, NSF, NASA) and a wide range of corporate sponsors.
+Our research faculty conducts studies on a wide range of topics related to dental healthcare.
+To learn more about our innovative research and possible research opportunities with us, contact the principal investigators or the Office of Research Affairs at the School of Dentistry.

 Welcome from the Associate Dean of Research